Coursera home page

 6. Free membership in LinkedIn Premium

 Khan Academy is an excellent, free online education platform for school students.
 I highly recommend it.
-It is a resource we use with our children to help them develop in their learning across various subjects.
+We use this resource with our children to help them develop their learning across various subjects.

 • A personalized learning dashboard